arturobminski/academic-web/content/resources/_index.md

   image: ""
 ---

 On these pages, I have made some resources available to aid learning.
+Please consider the navigation menu on the left of this page.